gabz57/goledmatrix/readme.md

 and to Máximo Cuadros for its [Go binding](https://github.com/mcuadros/go-rpi-rgb-led-matrix) from wich this code is inspired**

-I decided to start a new project instead of forking Máximo Cuadros project as it required some breaking changes, and the need to handle the Emulator UI on the main thread for MacOsX laptop (at least).
+I decided to start a new project instead of forking Máximo Cuadros project as it required some breaking changes, and the need to handle the Emulator UI on the main thread for MacOsX laptop (at least, I also wanted to learn new things starting from scratch)

 I also wanted to include some tooling for working/building locally and simply update and run the code from a fresh RPi without having to restart its setup each time, which takes some time and is error prone.